lrspeiser/DensityDependentMetricModel/README.md

-# RAR‐Gated Gravity: A Predictive Alternative to Dark Matter in Galaxies
+# Density-Gated Gravity: A Density-Dependent Alternative to Dark Matter

 ## Introduction